natewatson999/udp-hub/README.md

 ### udpHub.createBroadcaster

 These objects are for broadcasting datagrams.
+The constructor has one parameter: a mandatory callback.

 #### createBroadcaster.close